Terms of Service

 Small claims.
 Either party may bring an individual claim in a competent small-claims court where venue is proper, instead of in Stockholm.

 EU/EEA consumers.
-If you're a consumer in the EU, EEA, or another jurisdiction that gives you mandatory rights to bring claims in your home courts, nothing in these terms limits those rights.
+If you are a consumer in the EU, EEA, or another jurisdiction that gives you mandatory rights to bring claims in your home courts, nothing in these terms limits those rights.
 You can bring proceedings in the courts of your country of residence.

 Collective action rights preserved.
 Nothing in these terms stops you from participating in class actions, collective actions, representative proceedings, or any other form of collective redress available to you under the laws of your jurisdiction.
-We don't require mandatory binding arbitration and we don't require you to waive your right to collective action.
+Mandatory binding arbitration is not required, and you are not asked to waive your right to collective action.

 Alternative dispute resolution.
-If you're a consumer in the EU and want to resolve a dispute through alternative dispute resolution, you can refer the matter to a certified out-of-court dispute settlement body.
-You can find information about available bodies through the Digital Services Coordinator in your EU Member State.
+If you are a consumer in the EU and want to resolve a dispute through alternative dispute resolution, you can refer the matter to a certified out-of-court dispute settlement body.
+Information about available bodies is provided through the Digital Services Coordinator in your EU Member State.
 For content moderation disputes specifically, you may also refer the matter to a certified body under DSA Article 21; see Section 15.5.

 12. Changes to these terms

-We may update these terms from time to time to reflect changes in our Services, legal requirements, or business practices.
+These terms may be updated to reflect changes in our Services, legal requirements, or business practices.

-If we make significant changes, we'll give at least 30 days' advance notice through one or more of these channels: email, in-app notifications, or a notice on our website.
-We'll make the updated terms available with their effective date, and within Fluxer we may show a persistent notice linking to the full updated terms.
+Material changes come with at least 30 days' advance notice, through one or more of these channels: email, in-app notifications, or a notice on our website.
+The updated terms will be made available with their effective date, and within Fluxer a persistent notice may link to the full updated terms.

 After the effective date, the updated terms apply to your continued use of the Services.
-We may also ask you to review and acknowledge significant changes in the app so we can record that you've seen them.
-If you don't agree, you can stop using the Services and delete your account.
+You may be asked to review and acknowledge changes in the app so a record exists that they were shown.
+If you do not agree, you can stop using the Services and delete your account.

 13. Account communications and verification

-All account-related communications should be sent from the email address associated with your account.
-We use this as our primary way of verifying your identity.
+Account-related communications should be sent from the email address associated with your account.
+That is our primary way to verify your identity.

-For security reasons, we normally only provide account support, share sensitive information, and make changes to your account when you contact us from that email address.
-If you lose access to your registered email, we may need additional verification and might not always be able to recover or modify your account.
+For security reasons, account support, sensitive information, and account changes are normally only handled when you contact us from that email address.
+If you lose access to your registered email, additional verification may be needed, and account recovery or modification may not always be possible.

-Fluxer will never ask you to provide your password, full payment card number, or other sensitive security information via email.
-All official Fluxer emails come from addresses ending in @fluxer.app or a subdomain like @m.fluxer.app.
+Fluxer will never ask for your password, full payment card number, or other sensitive security information by email.
+Official Fluxer emails come from addresses ending in @fluxer.app or a subdomain such as @m.fluxer.app.
 Be cautious of phishing attempts.
-If you receive a suspicious message claiming to be from Fluxer, don't click any links or provide any information; contact us directly at support@fluxer.app.
+If you receive a suspicious message claiming to be from Fluxer, do not click links or provide information; contact us directly at support@fluxer.app.

 14. Export controls and sanctions

-We may restrict or terminate access to comply with these requirements.
+Access may be restricted or terminated to comply with these requirements.
 If you have questions about how these laws may apply to you, seek your own legal advice.

 15. EU Digital Services Act